csc530/vuebulma/docs/components/BulmaBreadcrumb.md

 the tag to render as the breadcrumb's `ul` parent

-### list
+### items

 Type: `any[]`

 List of items to render in the breadcrumb.
 Recommended to be a list of strings or `{href: "...", toString(), ...}` objects to have a predictable behaviour and display.
-If the array is of strings then the string is displayed and used as the breadcrumb's href as an anchor: for example `"#{stringValue}`.
+If the array is of strings, then the string is displayed and used as the breadcrumb's href: for example `"stringValue`.
 Likewise, if it's an array of the aforementioned object the href property is used for the href and `toString()` method is displayed within the `a`.